ainaperez/veggieberlin/README.md

 ## Definition of the website

-You can find the doplyed website in [Netlify](https://veggieberlin.netlify.app/)
+You can find the deployed website in [Netlify](https://veggieberlin.netlify.app/) https://veggieberlin.netlify.app/

 The website is a blog dedicated to the best vegetarian or vegan restaurants and cafes in Berlin.